nrwl/nx/CONTRIBUTING.md

 yarn e2e
 ```

-Running e2e tests can take some time, so if it often useful to run a single test.
+Running e2e tests can take some time, so it is often useful to run a single test.
 You can do it as follows:

 ```bash
 yarn e2e affected